ChakshuGautam/grok3-api/README.md

 ```

 Note: Currently, each message starts a new chat due to `grok_chat.py` limitations.
 Conversation history is maintained in the client but not sent to Grok.

-## How it Works

-1. The command-line script (`grok_chat.py`):
-   - Connects to your existing Chrome instance
-   - Finds or creates a Grok tab
-   - Starts a new chat
-   - Sends your message
-   - Waits for and captures the complete response
-   - Prints the formatted response

-2. The Python client (`grok_client.py`):
-   - Provides an OpenAI-like interface
-   - Uses `grok_chat.py` under the hood
-   - Manages message history
-   - Offers both sync and async APIs

-The client provides:
-- One-shot completions
-- Message history tracking (client-side)
-- OpenAI-compatible message format
-- Both sync and async interfaces

 ## License